habnabit/txsocksx/README.rst

 ``txsocksx`` will not do any DNS resolution, so the hostname ``example.com`` will not leak; tor will receive the hostname directly and do the DNS lookup itself.

+Tor allows connections by SOCKS4 or SOCKS5, and does not expect a user ID to be sent when using the SOCKS4 client.

 Cancelling a connection